rei/rei-cedar-docs/docs/release-notes/fall-2020/README.md

 - New `error` prop and slot added to enable validation of checkbox and radio groups.
 - New `optional` and `required` states added.

+### Font Performance Update

+Cedar worked with the Performance team to optimize the `cdr-fonts.css` file.
+The fonts must be loaded on every page so this should improve performance across REI.
+Micro-sites can also opt in to a cached version of this file by loading the [@rei/fonts](https://git.rei.com/projects/FEDPACK/repos/rei-fonts/browse) package rather than importing the `cdr-fonts.css` file directly from Cedar.

 ### Documentation Updates

 - The [component variables page](../../components/component-variables) has been updated to include examples of mixin usage for all supported components.